THE HOLY BOOK OF UNIVERSAL TRUTHS,

 For a long time, I didn't think I'd be writing a commentary like this.
 Christmas was a big deal in my childhood, of course, but not after I grew up.
 From 1981 to 2006 I belonged to a church that believed in giving equal time to Jewish holidays, so we celebrated Christmas and Hanukkah together for a while.
 As time went on, however, we got too busy to celebrate Christmas, so it was only Hanukkah after that.
 For example, we had a party at the pastor's house every year, on the third Sunday of December.
 First it was a Christmas party, and later it became a Hanukkah party or simply a holiday party.
 Most recently it was called "Chocolate Sunday," because in 2007 it fell twelve days after Hanukkah, and nine days before Christmas.
-And if church members wanted to eat out on December 25, they would go to the nearest kosher deli, because that was about the only restaurant in town that kept the same hours as we did!
-Now my wife and I attend a more mainstream church in another state, but if you come and visit our house in December, you're still not likely to see lights or a Christmas tree up.
+And if church members wanted to eat out on December 25, they would go to the nearest kosher deli, because that was one of the few restaurants in town that kept the same hours as we did!

 I also knew the historical background behind Christmas.
 Nowhere in the Bible are Christians commanded to observe it, and the Bible doesn't say when Jesus was born.
 Presumably God didn't want us to make a holiday out of the day, whenever it was.
 A critical observation of the text suggests that the birthday of Jesus was really in September, but the date was moved to December so it could be celebrated around the same time as the Roman Saturnalia, or the Mithraist birthday of the sun.
 In fact, we have no record of Christmas being observed by anyone, before Constantine called for it in 336 A.D.
 In American history there were also times when folks didn't celebrate it much (the Puritans banned it altogether), and contrary to popular belief, I don't think there ever really was a time when Christmas was a purely religious holiday, as opposed to being a commercial one.